HackYourFuture/JavaScript1/Week3/MAKEME.md

 And just for fun ... https://www.freecodecamp.com/challenges/sum-all-numbers-in-a-range

+## Step 6: Read before next lecture

+_Deadline Sunday morning_

+Go trough the reading material in the [README.md](/Week3/README.md) to prepare for your next class

 ### :boom: Bonus homework :boom:
 the Bonus homework for this week (for those of you want an extra challenge) do the following: